 Be the first to get event updates, subscribe now:

-A community event to bring everyone together and raise funds for yet another community initiative.
+A community and fundraising event to bring everyone together and raise funds for the new Parndana Community Children’s Centre.
 The Friday and Saturday evening sessions are ticketed, the Sunday morning session is FREE and for all ages.

 On Friday, October 8, you are invited to attend an adults-only session from 7pm – 10pm.
 The short films shown will be award-winning Wild Fire by the team from Ad Hoc Docs as well as Soldier On by KI’s young Isaac Doman.
-Western KI’s publishing house owner and author Margi Prideaux will be reading from her new book FIRE followed by the premiere screening of documentary film January 3rd by local filmmaking team en plein air films in collaboration with resident Sabrina Davis.
+Western KI’s publishing house owner and author Margi Prideaux will be reading from her new book FIRE followed by the short documentary film ‘Rising from the Ashes: Saving Kangaroo Island’s fauna from the Blue Gum plaque’ by Adelaide filmmaker Harry Kellaway and KI local Jessica Rowe.
+The evening will finish off with the highly-anticipated world premiere screening of documentary film January 3rd by local filmmaking team en plein air films in collaboration with resident Sabrina Davis.

 To create an interactive and involved atmosphere, all participants will be on stage for short audience Q&A’s following their screenings or performances over the two nights.

 Sunday, October 10, which is also the last day of the school holidays, will be a morning session for islanders of all ages and FREE to attend.
-The interactive morning will include a book reading of Evie and the Bushfire by local children’s author Becky Westbrook, fun activities for all ages to inspire future authors and filmmakers plus a beautiful range of short films the Fleurieu Film Festival will be bringing over to the island after collaborating with Sabrina Davis for this event.
+The interactive and fun morning will include a book reading of Evie and the Bushfire by local children’s author Becky Westbrook, an inspiring panel of local talents plus creative activities for all ages to inspire future authors and filmmakers.
+Islanders are also lucky to enjoy a beautiful range of short films the Fleurieu Film Festival will be bringing over to the island after collaborating with Sabrina Davis for this event.
 This will include some films made on the island and the 2021 Fleurieu Film Festival BEST FILM category winner called Fly.

-The Humans of Kangaroo Island Film and Literature Festival 2021 is proudly sponsored by:
+The Humans of Kangaroo Island Film and Literature Festival 2021 is proudly supported by: